nohumanman/descenders-modkit/README.md

 ## Tools & Features

+### Split Timer
+- A timer system that has split times integrated
+- Timer has configurable 'boundary' such that a player's time is invalidated when they exit the boundary.
+- Has a leaderboard
+- Note: Relies on an external server, *uptime is not guaranteed*.
+- Note II: Requires externally loaded DLL as described later.

 ### Map Navigation
 - Player Tracking - allows both networked players and local players to be visually represented on the map, with the name displayed.
 - Player Teleportation - allows you to teleport to the players that are visually represented on the map.